...Baby One More Time Tour: Background and development

 "My passion for music has always inspired my designs.
 This year we have really put music in the forefront of everything we do.
 Britney represents the spirit of Tommy Jeans and of youth today.
 I cannot think of a better way to continue this exciting year by sponsoring one of today's hottest, young recording artists".

 The secondary sponsor was supposed to be Nestlé, but they pulled out soon after provocative photographs of Spears shot by David LaChapelle were published in Rolling Stone.
 Tour dates were released through Pollstar on April 9, 1999, with the tour kicking off on June 28, 1999, in Pompano Beach, Florida.
 Several dates were added and rescheduled, and the complete schedule was released two months later.

 Spears talked to CNN about her involvement during the development of the tour, stating that she had designed the entire tour herself, including costumes and concept.
 Spears worked with fashion designer Gia Ventola to create the costumes for her and the dancers.
 The proscenium stage was simple and had only one main prop, a staircase in the middle.
 The band was in both sides of the staircase and consisted of five musicians.
 There were also six dancers, that took the stage during interludes.
-The setlist consisted of eight songs from her debut album and several covers by well-known artists.
+The setlist consisted of seven songs from her debut album and several covers by well-known artists.